idleberg/web-porridge/README.md

 ```
 </details>

-Again, you can instantiate the class yourself to override its defaults
+Again, you can instantiate the class yourself to override its defaults.

 ```ts
 import { WebPorridgeDB } from 'web-porridge';